BA (Hons) in Accounting and Finance (Blended)

 If English is not your native language, you must show that your English level is of a suitable standard.
 For further information please contact a member of the Admissions Team.

 Griffith College is accepting the online Duolingo English Test (DET) as valid proof of English proficiency.
 This is a temporary measure for our intakes up to and including September 2022.
 Please see here for further details.

 How to Apply

 All blended applicants must apply to Griffith College directly online using the Apply Online facility on the website.

-Applicants under 23 years
+Applicants under 23 years of age:

-Applicants over 23 years
+Applicants over 23 years of age (mature students):

 An Academic Administration Fee of EUR250.00 and a 2% Learner Protection Charge is applicable each academic year in addition to the fees quoted below.
 The fees below relate to Year 1 fees only.

 Students wishing to pay for their fees monthly may avail of our direct debit scheme.
-Please download our Fee Payment Information document to review the payment plan schedule and how to apply.
+Please view our Fees information page to review the payment plan schedule and how to apply.